buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElement.md

 Reference to the element connection relationship.
 The relationship then refers to the other element that is connected to this element.

 ### ContainedInStructure
 Containment relationship to the spatial structure element, to which the element is primarily associated.
-This containment relationship has to be hierachical, i.e. an element may only be assigned directly to zero or one spatial structure.
+This containment relationship has to be hierarchical, i.e. an element may only be assigned directly to zero or one spatial structure.

 ### HasCoverings
 Reference to _IfcCovering_ by virtue of the objectified relationship _IfcRelCoversBldgElement_.
 It defines the concept of an element having coverings associated.